 The US Coast Guard (USCG) has published a safety alert addressing the importance of visually inspecting lifeboat and davit installations prior to testing with crewmembers onboard, and ensuring crew familiarity with company policy related to lifesaving equipment testing.
 As USCG said, the remote control wire may be overlooked, yet weaknesses within the linkages or poor spooling of the wire itself can lead to catastrophic failures in the lifeboat launching systems.
 Continue reading “Visually inspecting lifeboat prior to testing crucial”

-Check that all equipment parts are movable and operational after maintenance process
+Check that equipment is operational after maintenance process

 International Marine Contractors Association (IMCA) has published details of two incidents in which something went wrong owing to failures in the maintenance process.
 There were no reported injuries in either incident.

 The first incident relates to the lowering of a lifeboat when a small shackle broke.
 The shackle held the upper sheave guiding the brake release wire, resulting in the sheave falling down on top of the lower sheave.
-Continue reading “Check that all equipment parts are movable and operational after maintenance process”
+Continue reading “Check that equipment is operational after maintenance process”

 Fire safety onboard ships remains a continuous concern warns Gard Club